saumyap24/aws-solutions-architect-associate-notes/overview.md

 ## AWS Identity and Access Management
 ---
+- You should <ins> <i><strong>always associate IAM role to EC2 instances not IAM user for the purpose of accessing other AWS services </ins> </i></strong>
+- <strong> IAM roles </strong> are designed so that your <ins>application can <i>securely make API requests</i> from your instances,</ins> without requiring you to manage the security credentials that the application use.
+    - Instead of creating and distributing your AWS credentials, you can <ins>delegate permission to make API requests using <strong>IAM roles</strong></ins>
+- <strong>AWS Organization</strong> is a service that allows you to manage multiple AWS accounts easily.
+ - <strong>AWS IAM Identity Center </strong> can be integrated with your corporate directory service for centralized authentication.
+    - This means you can <ins>sign in to multiple AWS accounts with just one set of credentials.</ins>
+    - This integration helps to streamline the authentication process and makes it <ins>easier for companies to switch between accounts.</ins>
+- <strong>SCP</strong> you can also configure a <ins>service control policy (SCP) </ins>to manage your AWS accounts.
+    - SCPs help you <ins> enforce policies across your organization and control the services </ins> and features accessible to your other account.
+    - prevents unauthorized access

+- <strong>Security Token Service (STS)</strong> is the service that you can use to <ins>create and provide trusted users with temporary security credentials</ins> that can control access to your AWS resources.
+    - <ins>Temporary security credentials work almost identically to the long-term access key credentials</ins> that your IAM users can use.
+- <strong> AWS Control Tower </strong> provides a single location to easily <ins> set up your new well-architected multi-account environment </ins> and govern your AWS workloads with rules for security,operations, and internal compliance.
+    - You can automate the setup of your AWS environment with best-practices <ins>blueprints for multi-account structure, identity, access management, and account provisioning workflow. </ins>
+    - <ins> offers "guardrails" </ins> for ongoing governance of your AWS environment.
 - You can use an <i><ins>IAM role to specify permissions for users </ins></i> whose identity is federated from your organization or a third-party identity provider (IdP).
     - <b>Federating users with SAML 2.0</b>
         - If your organization already uses an identity provider <ins>software package that supports SAML 2.0 (Security Assertion Markup Language 2.0)</ins>, you can create trust between your organization as an identity provider (IdP) and AWS as the service provider.